emptyfist/ghost-custom-theme/README.md

 If you wanna update theme automatically during development, you have to run ghost in development method using `ghost start -D`.

+To make production, use `yarn build` command.

+## Build theme production

 [^1]: Some cases, ghost command is not recognized in your terminal.
 ATM, you have to register ***yarn bin*** or ***npm bin*** path to your environment variables.
 Also you have to run ghost install local command in your empty directory cuz it happens error if directory is not empty

 [^2]: If you get an error when running ghost start in Ubuntu, run the following command: `ghost start --no-setup-linux-user`.